imjatinx/ems-backend/readme.md

 ## Libraries used in this project

-### expressjs, nodemon, bycrypt, body-parser, jsonwebtoken, mongoose (mongoDB driver and ODM), dotenv, and core.
+### expressjs, nodemon, bycrypt, body-parser, jsonwebtoken, mongoose (mongoDB driver and ODM), dotenv, and cors.

 ## Techniques used in this project